sabiru7860/Capstone-Project-/README.md

 # Correlation
 Correlations between stocks prices appear frequently in the markets.
-Within each volatility group I stocks that have a correlation of 50% or more.
+Within each volatility group I decided to group stocks that have a correlation of 50% or more.
 This is something I will refer to going forward as a positive correlation stock.

 Another way correlation will help me is that I decided that if a stock has a positive correlation to lots of other stocks, I will model that stock and apply it to the stocks it has a positive correlation with.
 This will save time and computing power.